Multi-Person Extreme Motion Prediction

 \section{The Extreme Pose Interaction Dataset}

-We present the Extreme Pose Interaction (ExPI) Dataset, a new person interaction dataset of Lindy Hop aerial steps.
-In Lindy Hop, the two dancers have different roles, referred to as \textit{leader} and \textit{follower}.\footnote{This is the standard gender-neutral terminology.} We recorded two couples of dancers, one at a time, in a multi-camera environment, equipped also with a motion-capture system.
-In this section we first describe the recording procedure and the recorded data, to later on discuss the data post-processing procedure.
+We present the Extreme Pose Interaction (ExPI) Dataset, a new person interaction dataset of Lindy Hop dancing actions.
+In Lindy Hop, the two dancers are called \textit{leader} and \textit{follower}.\footnote{This is the standard gender-neutral terminology for Lindy-Hop.} We recorded 2 couples of dancers in a multi-camera setup equipped also with a motion-capture system.
+In this section we firstly describe the recording procedure, then give a comprehensive analysis of our dataset.